How the internet works

 Web-browsers are software-engines that read and interpret the computer code from web or mobile apps and transmits this information via URLs (Unique Resource Locators) to a server.
 A server hosts billions of URLs and “serves” them back to any other user who is interested in this information.

-All of this information is written in code on 1 computer (client) sent to a server via an IP address - a series of numbers that uniquely identifies a computer - and then the server sends this information back to a user.
+All of this information is written in code on a computer (client) sent to a server via an IP address - a series of numbers that uniquely identifies a computer - and then the server sends this information back to a user.
 This process is often called the client-server model.

 If you are a buyer and are looking for a product to buy, your laptop is the client, your request for a URL goes via interconnected servers managed by the DNS (Domain Name System) to the seller’s computer (another client) and serves back the content hosted on an URL once again through this network of servers back to your laptop or mobile device all in a matter of micro-seconds.